costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 ```

 If we are further interested in the outliers, we should proceed to parameter calibration for the Hampel filter, but for this tutorial analysis it is not necessary.
-Ideally, we forecast with and without the outliers, calibrate their corrections and identify whether they are indeed outliers or indicate a response to an event (which seems plausible for the 3 outliers during the marketing campaigns).
+Ideally, we forecast with and without the outliers, calibrate their corrections and identify whether they are indeed outliers or indicate a response to an event.
+The last, seems plausible for the outliers during the marketing campaigns.
 Please refer to [Tsay (1988)](http://onlinelibrary.wiley.com/doi/10.1002/for.3980070102/abstract) and [Watson (2001)](http://eprints.whiterose.ac.uk/2209/1/ITS261_WP362_uploadable.pdf) for various outlier types (additive/level shifts/etc.) and techniques for their correction as a starting point.
 For example, at a more advanced stage, we could use a non-linear moving window and parameter calibration.

-The following figure, also includes three smoothing functions with different coarseness, following a LOESS fitted curve with correspondingly different parameters.
+The following Figure 3, also includes three smoothing functions with different coarseness, following a LOESS fitted curve with correspondingly different parameters.

 ```r
 campaign.dates <- data.frame(campaign.start =  c(as.Date('2016-01-23'),